Fudan-iGEM/2025-wiki/pages/education.md

 To spark lasting interest in science, we focused on interactive workshops.
 Students learn by experimenting, observing, and collaborating, turning science into a fun, inclusive, and engaging adventure that inspires them to think like explorers and problem-solvers.

 In order to allow more children to receive our education, we choose to go into the community to reach more children.
-We collaborated with [Dalian Road Community Neighbor Center, Jiangpu Road Subdistrict](https://mp.weixin.qq.com/s/2ri6HdtRwp8TmxzetrYYDw)、[Chenjiatou Community Neighbor Center, Jiangpu Road Subdistrict](https://mp.weixin.qq.com/s/28t6Jc8MTzO5HJrqELSMMA) and [Lingqiao No.7 Residents’ Committee, Gaoqiao Town](https://mp.weixin.qq.com/s/0Tw382Uwc3kX4GZwmM42Vw), bringing a variety of workshop activities to local children.
+We collaborated with [Dalian Road Community Neighbor Center, Jiangpu Road Subdistrict](https://mp.weixin.qq.com/s/2ri6HdtRwp8TmxzetrYYDw), [Chenjiatou Community Neighbor Center, Jiangpu Road Subdistrict](https://mp.weixin.qq.com/s/28t6Jc8MTzO5HJrqELSMMA) and [Lingqiao No.7 Residents’ Committee, Gaoqiao Town](https://mp.weixin.qq.com/s/0Tw382Uwc3kX4GZwmM42Vw), bringing a variety of workshop activities to local children.